stockmind/dell-xps-9560-ubuntu-respin/README.md

  - ✅ Keyboard backlight
  - ✅ Display brightness
  - ✅ Sleep/wake on Intel
- - ✅ Sleep/wake on nVidia
+ - ✅ Sleep/wake on nVidia (not working reliably)

 ### What Doesn't Work at the Moment